Little House - Series

 and Farmer Boy

-An interesting look at life before electricity, television, and computers; the author lived fro 1867 to 1957.
+An interesting look at life before electricity, television, and computers; the author lived from 1867 to 1957.
 Farmer Boy is a bit more episodic than some of the other books, but they all include details about food preparation, clothing, social expectations, and farm work that are removed from many Western readers' experiences today.
 This series works as a family read-aloud/read together for children as young as kindergarten - particularly the earlier books.
 Readers in grades 2 or 3 are better suited to read the series independently.
 The later books involve the author's courtship and marriage and may be more appropriate for readers in grades 4 or 5.
-There are negative stereotypes portrayed in some of the books toward African-American and Native American people, and these can raise important discussion points about narrow perspectives.
+There are negative stereotypes portrayed in some of the books toward African-American and Native American people, and these should raise important discussion points about narrow perspectives and racism.

 " Little House quote"